GluuFederation/docs-ce-prod/docs/source/authn-guide/inbound-oauth-passport.md

    - `userInfoURL`: `https://<remote-gluu-server>/oxauth/restv1/userinfo`

-## Setting up Social Login
+## Integrate OAuth/OAuth2 authorization servers

-Follow these steps to configure your Gluu Server for Social Login:
+Follow these steps to configure your Gluu Server for login with external OAuth servers:

 1. Add the provider in the admin UI
 1. Obtain client credentials